Unblocked-Games-Fun/.github/profile/README.md

    - A ragdoll physics-based game where you navigate various obstacles using different characters, each with a unique vehicle.

 3. **Run 3**
-   - A fast-paced, endless runner set in space.
-Players must navigate through tunnels while avoiding gaps.
+   - A fast-paced running game where you navigate through space tunnels, avoiding gaps and obstacles.
+Genre: Platformer, Endless Runner
+Why it's great: Offers tons of levels, smooth controls, and increasing difficulty.

 4. **Tetris**
    - The classic puzzle game where you fit falling shapes into a grid.
 It's one of the most popular unblocked games of all time.